machariah890/Anita-s-KitchenIP/README.md

 Link to deployed page is at the top of the page or you can click here (https://github.com/murungiKirima/Anitas-kitchen.git) Kitchen

-© murungiKirima | Credits MORINGA SCHOOL
+© machariah890 | Credits MORINGA SCHOOL

 MIT lisence